-Day 1: Fishing for Market Squid
+Fishing for Market Squid

-- 1. Randomly scatter the 1,000 paperclips throughout the designated 20ft x 20ft area which will serve as the "fishing grounds" for the simulation.
-It is ok if they are clustered or unevenly distributed as this, in itself, models how squid naturally congregate in massive schools. - 2.
-Explain to students that they will be participating in a multi-day activity that explores some of the challenges associated with balancing multiple factors biological, economic, cultural using a fishery simulation modeled on the market squid fishery in the Monterey Bay National Marine Sanctuary. - 3.
-Divide class into six "fishing fleets" of five students each. - 4.
-Evenly position student "fleets" along the edge of the 20ft x 20ft fishing grounds.
-Provide each fisherman with a paper cup (boat hold) and a "Fisherman" role card for the fleet. - a.
+- 1. Randomly scatter the 1,000 paperclips throughout the designated 20 ft x 20 ft area which will serve as the "fishing grounds" for the simulation.
+It is ok if they are clustered or unevenly distributed as this, in itself, models how squid naturally congregate in massive schools. - Explain to students that they will be participating in a multi-day activity that explores some of the challenges associated with balancing multiple factors - biological, economic, cultural - in a fishery using a fishery simulation modeled on the market squid fishery in the Monterey Bay National Marine Sanctuary. - 3.
+Divide class into five "fishing fleets" of six students each (hereafter called student fleet). - 4.
+Evenly position student fleets along the edge of the 20ft x 20ft fishing grounds.
+Provide each fisherman with a paper cup (boat hold).
+Provide a "Fisherman" role card to each student fleet. - a.
 Have them read aloud the text on the back of the card. - b.
 Then, have them select one fisherman from their fleet who will be the only boat to fish in the first season. - c.
 Tell the students to imagine that the designated area represents a portion of the market squid's habitat: an open-water space, within 200 miles of the central California coastline. - d.
-Announce that each fleet will be allowed to send one boat (one student) in the first season (1 minute) to harvest squid (paperclips).
+Announce that each student fleet will be allowed to send one boat (one student) in the first season (1 minute) to harvest squid (paperclips).